htc4/Alvard/README.md

 ```
 ## Dependencies and Versions

-It's important to keep track of the dependencies used in your project.
-Here's a list of key dependencies and their versions:

 | Dependency         | Version     | Description                   |
 |--------------------|-------------|-------------------------------|
 | HTML              | 5     | Main code     |